Why Get Your Continuing Education Credits from CWEE?

 Many years in the Classroom as an Instructor for Continuing Education Credit

-Has taught 12 eight=-hour courses on NFPA 70E - Electrical Safety in the Workplace
+Has taught 14 eight-hour courses on NFPA 70E - Electrical Safety in the Workplace for Industrial Plants, Corporations, the State of Washington, Local Unions, and Contractor groups

 Clients: